Tensor Dropout for Robust Learning: Experimental evaluation

 \section{Experimental evaluation}

-In this section, we introduce the experimental setting, databases used, and implementation details.
-We experimented on several datasets, across various tasks, namely image classification and MRI-based regression.
-All methods were implemented using PyTorch~\cite{paszke2017automatic} and TensorLy~\cite{kossaifi2016tensorly}.
+In this section, we present the numerical simulations, experimental setting, databases used and implementation details.
+We experimented on several datasets across various tasks, namely image classification and MRI-based regression.
+All methods were implemented~\footnote{code will be released upon acceptance to reproduce all results} using PyTorch~\cite{paszke2017automatic} and TensorLy~\cite{kossaifi2019tensorly}.
+For all adversarial attacks, we used Foolbox~\cite{rauber2017foolbox}.